Tool Documentation:

 results-path

-option to name files and will be created a file for each domain.
+tion to name files and will be created a file for each domain.
+This

-This item is optional and if not supplied, dnsmap won't create
+item is optional and if not supplied, dnsmap won't create files.

 EXAMPLE